galwiner/blog/content/posts/barnes-hut-in-rust/index.md

 A different scehme, which makes the error accumulation rate quadratic in \\(dt\\) is the [velocity-Verlet](https://en.wikipedia.org/wiki/Verlet_integration) algorithm, but there are others.
 The go-to algorithm used in such cases is the family of [Runge Kutta](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) (RK) methods.
 Specifically RK-4 is the default integrator in many computational numerics tools, such as Matlab.

 ## The Barnes-Hut algorithm

+Finally we get to the BH algorithm.
+The data structure we want to use is a Quad-Tree and we set the max capacity of a node to be exactly one.
+So node can either contain no particles, or exactly one particle.
+Attempting to add a second particle to a node triggers a subdivide and after which the first and second particles will belong to different nodes.

+The recipe is as follows: start at the root node.
+That's the node that contains the entire "universe" if you will.
+You then traverse the tree, node by node, looking for a node that's not empty (has exactly one particle).
+For that particle, you calculate

+$$
+\frac{s}{d} < \theta
+$$

+If the left hand side of the equation is \\(>\theta \\)  you traverse down the tree, breadth first.
+If it's less than  s \\(\theta \\) you calculate the force acting on the particle by all particles in the node and subnodes (all the way down the tree) as if they are all a single body at the position of the center of mass.

+This process allows to aggregate multiple particles which are "far-away" from the test particle and treat them as one.
+This is the simplifying assumption that brings the computational complexity of the gravitational simulation to \\(O(n\cdot log(n)\\).

 ## Why Rust?